-The College is committed to creating a working and learning environment that is free from sexual harassment and where all members are treated with courtesy, dignity and respect.
-Sexual harassment (as set out below) is a specific area of bullying that potentially creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and attitudes and contribute to an environment that can lead to sexually abusive behaviours and actions.
+The College is committed to creating a working and learning environment that is free from sexual harassment and violence and where all members of the community are treated with courtesy, dignity and respect.
+Sexual harassment and sexual violence are specific areas of bullying which potentially create an atmosphere that, if not challenged, can normalise inappropriate behaviours and attitudes.

-Sexual harassment is not behaviour that is based on mutual attraction, friendship or respect.
-If the interaction is consensual, welcomed and reciprocated it is not sexual harassment.
-Sexual harassment is unlawful and will not be tolerated, and action will be taken against those who breach the policy.
+Sexual violence and harassment are not behaviours based on mutual attraction, friendship or respect.
+If the interaction is consensual, welcomed and reciprocated it is not sexual violence or harassment.
+Sexual violence and harassment are unlawful and will not be tolerated, and action will be taken against those who commit such acts.

+Sexual violence, for the purpose of this policy, is defined as any sexual offence covered under the Sexual Offences Act 2003.
 For the purpose of this policy when referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
 When we reference sexual harassment, we do so in the context of child on child sexual harassment.
 Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.